Indications

 Mechanism of Action

-The antiviral effect of abacavir is due to its intracellular anabolite, carbovir-triphosphate, which interferes with HIV viral RNA-dependent DNA polymerase (reverse transcriptase), leading to inhibition of viral replication.[7]
-This intracellular anabolite has been shown to have a long elimination half-life of greater than 20 hours, allowing for once-daily dosing.[6]
+The antiviral effect of abacavir is due to its intracellular anabolite, carbovir-triphosphate, which interferes with HIV viral RNA-dependent DNA polymerase (reverse transcriptase), leading to inhibition of viral replication.[4]
+This intracellular anabolite has been shown to have a long elimination half-life of over 20 hours, allowing for once-daily dosing.[5]

 Administration